cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 ### Applying Timeouts

-You can modify a command's timeout.
+You can modify a methods's timeout.
 This timeout affects both its default assertions (if any) and any specific assertions you've added.

 Remember because assertions are used to describe a condition of the previous